 - Mae Jemison, the first black woman to travel in space, once said: “Never limit yourself because of others’ limited imagination; never limit others because of your own limited imagination.”
 Why is this sentiment so important?
 How does it relate to Women’s History Month?

-- Write about one of the most important lessons you learned during Women’s History Month.
+- Write about one of the most important lessons you learned (or hope to learn) during Women’s History Month.

-- If you could meet any influential woman, whom would you choose?
+- If you could meet any influential woman, who would you choose?
 What questions would you ask her?

 - Why is it important to look back at history from a female perspective?
 How is it different from the way we typically look at history?